 Key lime pie ingredients

-Key lime pie filling usually consists of three basic ingredients – egg yolks, sweetened condensed milk and key lime juice.
-But the range of choices as to how many eggs, how much sweetened condensed milk and whether you use fresh, real key limes versus bottled juice varies and likely to be discussed and debated until the end of time.
+Key lime pie filling usually consists of three basic ingredients – egg yolks, sweetened condensed milk, and key lime juice.
+But the range of choices as to how many eggs, how much sweetened condensed milk, and whether you use fresh, real key limes versus bottled juice varies and likely to be discussed and debated until the end of time.
 If you don’t have a key lime tree, you may find it difficult to locate a source and usually, the ones you can find are from commercial groves in Mexico, unless in season in your area (of Florida).
 Of course, Conchs will argue they are inferior if not from the Florida Keys.

 The Florida Keys

-The pie topping also creates all-out war among connoisseurs regarding the best way to complete the pie.
+The pie topping also creates an all-out war among connoisseurs regarding the best way to complete the pie.
 It’s an age-old controversy: whipped cream or meringue topping?
 If you choose whipped cream, some will send out the cow rustlers for you – especially if you use anything but fresh homemade whipped cream.
 If you do use it — how much will do?
 Should you cover the outer edge with a border, or cover the full pie?

 As for our preference?
 We’re Team Meringue, preferring to use the unused egg whites from the pie ingredients.
 Many, however, will insist that meringue is not the real deal.
 We choose to disagree but honor those who protest.

 We have come to the conclusion there are three types of key lime pies:

 These are ones consisting of a store-bought graham cracker crust, usually, a filling that is heavier and denser than most pies – as a result of more condensed milk and less lime juice, making it sweeter and less tart.
 The key lime juice generally comes from a bottle (make sure it is key lime juice and not Persian lime juice or a blend.
 Also, check the date.)
 Whipped cream may come from a can.

 Key Lime Pie Classic: Going the Mile Marker